Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 Some situations cannot tolerate such temporary inconsistency:

 * Backups

     Taking a backup requires making a copy of the entire database, which may take hours on a large database.
 During the time that the backup process is running, writes will continue to be made to the database.
 Thus, you could end up with some parts of the backup **containing an older version of the data, and other parts containing a newer version**.
 If you need to restore from such a backup, the inconsistencies (such as disappearing money) become permanent.

 * Analytic queries and integrity checks

     Sometimes, you may want to run a query that scans over large parts of the database.
 Such queries are common in analytics, or may be part of a periodic integrity check that everything is in order (monitoring for data corruption).
 These queries are likely to return nonsensical results if they observe parts of the database at different points in time.

-Snapshot isolation is the most common solution to this problem.
-The idea is that each transaction reads from a consistent snapshot of the database—that is, the transaction sees all the data that was committed in the database at the start of the transaction.
+**Snapshot isolation is the most common solution to this problem.
+The idea is that each transaction reads from a consistent snapshot of the database**—that is, the transaction sees all the data that was committed in the database at the start of the transaction.
 Even if the data is subsequently changed by another transaction, each transaction sees only the old data from that particular point in time.

 #### Implementing snapshot isolation

-Like read committed isolation, implementations of snapshot isolation typically use write locks to prevent dirty writes.
+Like read committed isolation, implementations of snapshot isolation typically **use write locks to prevent dirty writes**, which means that a transaction that makes a write can block the progress of another transaction that writes to the same object.
+However, reads do not require any locks.
 From a performance point of view, a key principle of snapshot isolation is **readers never block writers, and writers never block readers**.

 The database must potentially keep several different committed versions of an object, because various in-progress transactions may need to see the state of the database at different points in time.
 Because it maintains several versions of an object side by side, this technique is known as **multi-version concurrency control (MVCC)**.

 If a database only needed to provide read committed isolation, but not snapshot isolation, it would be sufficient to keep two versions of an object: the committed version and the overwritten-but-not-yet-committed version.
 However, storage engines that support snapshot isolation typically use MVCC for their read committed isolation level as well.

 Following figure illustrates how MVCC-based snapshot isolation is implemented in PostgreSQL(other implementations are similar).
 When a transaction is started, it is given a unique, always-increasing transaction ID (txid).
-Whenever a transaction writes anything to the database, the data it writes is tagged with the transaction ID of the writer.
+Whenever a transaction writes anything to the database, the data it writes is **tagged with the transaction ID of the writer**.

 <img src="/assets/images/data-intensive-note-3/illustration-14.png" width="800"/>